 Problems Finding Reviewers or Making Decision?

 If you still struggle to find sufficient reviewers, you may be able to provide a brief report on a manuscript yourself or make a considered decision/recommendation based on one detailed report from a senior peer reviewer, although this should be a last resort.
 We would advise that you assess the experience and expertise of the reviewer, as well as the level of detail and thoroughness of their report before you reach a decision/recommendation.
 We would also encourage you to provide your own comments to the authors; you can also act as a second reviewer and provide a report yourself.

 For cases where the report is not sufficiently detailed, or the reviewer is very junior, or you are not familiar with the topic, then you should seek further reviewers or the opinion of the Editor-in-Chief.

 When rejecting a manuscript, whether before or after peer-review, it is important to provide authors with reasons for rejection and feedback that they can work on in future.
 We therefore ask you always to provide comments for the authors when rejecting manuscripts explaining your reasoning.

 Accept recommendations should be made on the basis of at least one round of review, 2 robust and independent reviewer reports and your own reading of the manuscript.

-Guest Editors are welcome to submit a preface/editorial for the Special Issue once all papers are accepted, and can liaise with the Editor-in-Chief and Publishing Editor regarding the requirements for this.
+Guest Editors are welcome to submit a preface/editorial for the Special Issue once all papers are accepted, and can liaise with the Editor-in-Chief and Associate Publisher regarding the requirements for this.

 Once the papers have been accepted, they are then transmitted to the publisher’s production department.
 Proofs will be available online for the Guest Editors to review and approve before Online publication.